Floorp-Projects/Floorp/docs/bug-mgmt/policies/triage-bugzilla.rst

 are:

--  All open bugs, in your components without a pending ``needinfo`` flag which do not have a severity field set or do not have at least one release status flag ``status_firefoxNN`` set
+-  All open bugs, in your components without a pending ``needinfo`` flag which do not have a valid value of severity set
 -  All bugs with active review requests in your component which have not been modified in five days
 -  All bugs with reviewed, but unlanded patches in your components